 “Is anyone with me?
-Philips?
-Rook?
-McCree?
 Goddammit, is anyone out there?”

-As he felt around, Raines could feel the broken shards from the cockpit window against coarse dirt below him.
-Their plane must be upside down wherever it may have landed in Germany.
-At least now he was sure how the dark plane was arranged.
-Maybe now he could see a way out.
+As he felt around, broken shards of glass from the cockpit window and coarse gravel grazed against his palms.
+Raines could now be sure that the plane had flipped prior to the crash, with the ceiling lying below him.
+At least now he was sure how the dark plane was arranged; maybe now he could see a way out.

-Raines could now see a faint light a few feet away where the AA shell had punctured through.
-Cautious, the sergeant drew his Colt and crawled to the hole.
-His ankle had been damaged after being flung around the plane.
-He eyed the moonlit landscape through a slit in the wall.
-No one in sight.
+Raines could now see faint moonlight seeping in where the plane had crumpled upon crashing.
+Cautious, the Sergeant drew his Colt and crawled to the hole.
+His ankle had been badly damaged after being flung around the plane.
+He eyed the moonlit landscape through the breach in the hull.
+There was no one in sight.
 He waited another few minutes for any sign of movement or sound.
 Radio silence.

-Kicking down the door with his good leg, Raines crawled out of the debris onto the gravel outside, and a sudden stench wafted towards Raines' face.
-He was so taken aback by the scent his arms crumpled beneath him and his eyes watered.
-It was a rotting stench of human flesh, far worse than anything of his battles in the past.
+Raines crawled out from the debris onto the harsh gravel outside, and a sudden stench wafted towards Raines' nostrils.
+He was so taken aback by the scent his arms crumpled beneath him and his eyes watered profusely.
+It was the rotting stench of human flesh, far worse than anything of his battles in the past.
 Balance regained, Raines raised up, eyeing his surroundings.
-No Russians, no Germans, but none of his fellow soldiers either.
+No Germans, but none of his fellow soldiers either.